wpendl99/.github/profile/webServers/domainNames/domainNames.md

 When you enter a domain name into a browser, the browser first checks to see if it has the name already in its cache of names.
 If it does not, it contacts a DNS server and gets the IP address.
 The DNS server also keeps a cache of names.
 If the domain name is not in the cache, it will request the name from an `authoritative name server`.
 If the authority does not know the name then you get an unknown domain name error.
 If the process does resolve, then the browser makes the HTTP connection to the associated IP address.

 As you can see, there is a lot of levels of name caching.
 This is done for performance reasons, but it also can be frustrating when you are trying to update the information associated with your domain name.
-This is where the `time to live` (`TTL`) setting for a domain record comes in to play.
+This is where the `time to live` (`TTL`) setting for a domain record comes into play.
 You can set this to be something short like 5 minutes or as long as several days.
 The different caching layers should then honor the TTL and clear their cache after the requested period has passed.

 ## Buying a domain name